Updated March 31, 2026

 Coverage can be built around general liability for customer injury, slip and fall, and third-party claims, plus professional liability for alleged instruction errors or omissions.
 Exact terms vary by policy.

 Dance studio insurance cost in Connecticut varies by location, lease terms, employee count, class volume, property values, and the coverage limits you choose.
-The average premium in the state is shown as $61 to $218 per month, but your quote may differ.
+Your quote may differ based on those factors.

 A studio should review lease requirements for proof of general liability coverage, confirm workers' compensation obligations if it has 1+ employees, and check whether commercial property or bundled coverage is needed for the space and equipment.